Why You Should Never buy a "Best Choice Products" Acoustic Guitar

 Absolutely not an intermediate level guitar

 This acoustic might pass for kids who have no level of serious commitment to the guitar, but even if you're a sincere/moderately committed beginner, I would avoid it.
 Even more so, if you are an intermediate player, under no circumstances should you be considering this instrument.
+Here's one of the promotional photos that seems to say otherwise:

 No one in their right mind would consider this an intermediate guitar, unless that person knew nothing about guitars, which might be the situation that Best Choice Products is in.